15 Stormwater Best Management Practices for Construction Sites

 Likewise, be conscious of damaging trees when constructing fencing or roads, as this could be dangerous.

 Take soil samples and evaluate the age and condition of trees before clearing them to determine if they may be helpful far down the road.
-For example, evergreen trees can help shield building structures from cold winds during the winter, helping buildings conserve energy.
+For example, evergreen trees can help shield buildings from winter cold winds, helping them conserve energy.

 3. Increase Water Infiltration

-Water infiltration is the process of absorbing water through soil and other natural features as it travels over the land surface.
+Water infiltration is the process by which water is absorbed through soil and other natural features as it travels across the land surface.
 Increasing water infiltration using well-aerated soils and natural vegetation helps reduce the total volume of water being discharged from a worksite.

 There are many natural ways to increase infiltration, including:

-In addition, there are many artificial tools at our disposal, including permeable pavements that absorb water instead of letting it flow unimpeded like concrete or asphalt.
+In addition, we have many artificial tools at our disposal, including permeable pavements that absorb water rather than allowing it to flow unimpeded, as with concrete or asphalt.

 4. Use Man-Made Erosion Controls

-Erosion and sediment control is a massive concern for construction crews because runoff can mix with dirt to pollute water systems.
+Erosion and sediment control are major concerns for construction crews because runoff can mix with dirt, polluting water systems.

 Reducing topsoil erosion is the easiest way to prevent sedimentation, increase infiltration, and slow the spread of stormwater runoff.
 Some erosion best practices include: